 I just started as a postdoc with Chris Callison-Burch at University of Pennsylvania.
-My research interest is centered around natural language processing, with an emphasis on data-driven approaches for paraphrase, social media and information extraction.
+My research interest is centered around Natural Language Processing, with an emphasis on data-driven approaches for paraphrase, social media and information extraction.
 I create models and systems to help people digest large amount of texts efficiently, read and write in new languages or different styles.

 I recently graduated with a PhD in Computer Science from New York University.
 My thesis work was about Data-driven Approaches for Paraphrasing Across Language Variations and my advisor was Ralph Grishman.
-I have been immensely fortunate to work and co-author with Adam Meyers at NYU, Bill Dolan at Microsoft Research, Le Zhao at Google, Joel Tetreault and Martin Chodorow during internship at Educational Testing Service, Alan Ritter and Raphael Hoffmann during the visit at University of Washington, and Wenjie Li at Hong Kong Polytechnic University.
+I have been immensely fortunate to work and co-author with Adam Meyers (NYU), Bill Dolan (Microsoft Research), Le Zhao (Google), Joel Tetreault (Yahoo!) and Martin Chodorow (CUNY), Alan Ritter (OSU) and Raphael Hoffmann (AI2) during my 2-year visit at University of Washington, and Wenjie Li (Hong Kong Polytechnic University).
 I received my bachelor and master degrees in Computer Science from Tsinghua University in Beijing, China.

 When I have spare time, I enjoy arts, traveling, snowboarding, rock climbing, sailing and windsurfing.

 I also made a list of the best dressed NLP researchers.

 - September 2014, started our SemEval-2015 shared-task evaluation challenge: Paraphrases and Semantic Similarity in Twitter (task 1).
 Call for participation!

 - August 2014, invited to give a talk on Modeling Paraphrases at Microsoft Research, Redmond.

 - January 2014, moved to Philadelphia and started my postdoctoral career.
 I am still visiting NYC often.